 The above are qualifications (and they are important), but they are not competencies. iMentor relies on responsibilities, qualifications, and competencies when we map out the ideal candidate for a role.

-Here are some examples of competencies and their definitions, according to Commongood Careers, a nonprofit search firm:
+Here are some examples of competencies and their definitions, according to Commongood Careers:

 - Strategic thinking: Ability to take into account and analyze various points of view and pieces of data to form a perspective appropriate to a particular context.